Altinn/altinn-studio/src/studio/README.md

 Altinn Studio is the next generation Altinn application development solution.
 Together with Altinn Apps and Altinn Platform, it makes a complete application development and hosting platform.

-Altinn Studio is available at https://altinn.studio.
+Altinn Studio is available at <https://altinn.studio>.

-Use the [documentation](https://docs.altinn.studio/) to get started using Altinn Studio.
+Use the [Altinn Studio documentation](https://docs.altinn.studio/) to get started.

 ## Getting Started